Lake and Peninsula Borough, Alaska: Geography

 The borough has an area of 32922 sqmi, of which 23652 sqmi is land and 9270 sqmi (28.2%) is water.
 The borough contains Iliamna Lake, the largest lake in Alaska and third largest within United States borders, and occupies most of the Alaska Peninsula.
-Its land area is larger than that of San Bernardino County, California, the largest county in the contiguous Lower 48 states, and slightly larger than the state of South Carolina.
+Its land area is larger than that of San Bernardino County, California, the largest county in the contiguous Lower 48 states.